-Since March I’ve received a lot of feedback regarding my cleaned up remix of the Gimp version of ‘Supernothing.’
+Since March, I’ve received a lot of feedback regarding my cleaned up remix of the Gimp version of ‘Supernothing.’
 (In case you’re not familiar with what I’m talking about, take a look at this post here.)
-In fact the .mp3 file generates the majority of the traffic that this site receives.
+In fact, the .mp3 file generates the majority of the traffic that this site receives.
 So much so that I needed to up my hosting plan.

-Although I’m a graphic designer, not an audio engineer, back in March I was excited at the work I’d done and I took a serious stab at remixing ‘I’m Better Than You’.
+Although I’m a graphic designer, not an audio engineer, back in March, I was very excited by the work I had done.
+As such, I took a serious stab at cleaning up ‘I’m Better Than You.’
 I even went as far as to buy good studio headphones to work on the project.
-However, once I got into it I found that the recordings of ‘RotG’ are a bit more challenging than ‘Supernothing’ was.
-Partially due to the recording quality, partially due to the speed/intensity of the songs themselves and mostly due to my own lack of expertise.
+However, once I got into it, I found that the recordings of ‘Rules of the Game’ are a bit more challenging than ‘Supernothing’ was.
+Partially due to the recording quality, partially due to the speed/intensity of the songs, but mostly due to my personal lack of expertise.

-With ‘Supernothing’ there is a lot of silence and lows in the song.
+With ‘Supernothing,’ there is a lot of silence and lows in the song.
 That gives me more to work with to take out the ambient tape noise.
-When working with a song like ‘I’m Better Than You’ that’s not so much the case.
-Thus far I’ve had no luck with any of the other recordings and haven’t produced anything worth releasing or commenting on here.
-I haven’t given up entirely, but at this time it’s not within my skill level, nor is it high on my list of priorities.
+When working with a song like ‘I’m Better Than You,’ that’ is not the case.
+Thus far, I’ve had no luck with any of the other recordings and haven’t produced anything worth releasing or commenting on here.
+I haven’t given up entirely, but at this time, it’s not within my skill level, nor is it high on my list of priorities.
 (No offense!)

 Thanks again for the interest and kind words, keep me in your bookmarks if something pops up, here will be where to find it.